 Additional pages are under construction that will highlight our materials about the Disability, Indigenous American, and Latinx communities as well as pages about religious diversity and Women.

 About this Guide

-This site includes Special Collections resources related to the following topics:
+This site includes Special Collections and University Archives resources related to the following topics:

 You'll also find links to other academic and research organizations with significant collections about these topics.

-If you have questions about the collections, locating resources, need help with a project, or just want to see some interesting or unique items, feel free to contact me.
+If you have questions about the collections, locating resources, need help with a project, or just want to see some interesting or unique items, feel free to contact us.

 We actively collect new material about these topics:

 - American Civil War

 - History of Food and Drink